matplotlib/matplotlib/galleries/users_explain/axis/index.rst

 .. inheritance-diagram:: Tick Ticker XAxis YAxis XTick YTick
    :private-bases:

-Almost every object interacted with on a Matplotlib plot is an "Artist," which are a subclass of the `~matplotlib.artist.Artist` class.
 For more information on the `~matplotlib.artist.Artist` class and manipulating artists, see the :ref: `tutorial page <artists_tutorial>`.

 For more information on  `~.axis.Axis` objects, see the